-Minister Ida Chong, Haisla Nation Council Chief Councillor Ellis Ross and Minister of Energy, Mines and Natural Gas Rich Coleman at the signing of the Haisla Framework Agreement.
+Former Minister Ida Chong, Haisla Nation Council Chief Councillor Ellis Ross and Minister of Natural Gas Development Rich Coleman at the signing of the Haisla Framework Agreement.

-In late 2012 Aboriginal communities across Canada began participating in the national movement Idle No More.
-Participants are seeking resolution to issues around Aboriginal rights and title, further work to improve social and economic conditions that Aboriginal people face and specific actions to ensure Aboriginal people participate in and benefit from development opportunities.
+Across British Columbia, Aboriginal peoples are seeking resolution to issues around rights and title, further work to improve social and economic conditions that Aboriginal people face and specific actions to ensure Aboriginal peoples participate in and benefit from development opportunities.
 British Columbia is viewed as a leader in Canada in regards to building relationships with First Nations.
 B.C. was the first province to directly share resource revenue with First Nations.
 The provincial government's priority is to negotiate agreements and build partnerships that facilitate investment and establish economic independence for First Nations.